 Members of the Westhoughton Local History Group have created a research file giving as much information as they have found on the war dead in these graves, it is available, on request, for study in church, along with a copy of the WW1 war diary of Revd.
 George H. Ogden.
+Click on the DOWNLOAD buttons on the right at the bottom of this page to open a map of the location of the War Graves, a list of the war dead, photographs of Revd.
+George Ogden, his WW1 battlefield chalice and an extract from a letter written in WW2 while Vicar of Daisy Hill.

 The Daisy Hill War Memorial is located outside the north door of the church and commemorates the dead of both world wars and recent conflicts.
 In the church porch / narthex is the Eatock Pit war memorial commemorating the dead of WW1 who worked in the mine, the bronze plaque was transferred to the church from the colliery after it closed in 1934.